Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13A63: master class
 - 13A69: the proper one had two sets of horns, removed flail from the improper :(
 - 13A73: extension + removed thing in front, straighter slanted plank
+- 13A8B: 8A + longer paws + found S42 at main range
 - 13A8F: after 8E
 - 13A59: after 58
 - 13AA7: after A8